 - Use Zapier and integrate with over 1,000 apps

-- Host’s internet connection influences video and audio performance
+- The host’s internet connection influences video and audio performance

 - Occasional blurry and pixelated display